breuderink/epsilon/README.md

 # Epsilon

-Epsilon is a library with small functions for machine learning and statistics written in plain C. The functions are decoupled and well tested.
+Epsilon is a C library of small, decoupled, and well-tested functions for machine learning and statistics.
+It is designed for microcontrollers and resource-constrained environments.

 [![CI Meson](https://github.com/breuderink/epsilon/actions/workflows/ci_meson.yml/badge.svg)](https://github.com/breuderink/epsilon/actions/workflows/ci_meson.yml)